Coronavirus (COVID-19): Useful Mental Health Information

 10 Ways to be Kind

-Despite the ongoing restrictions to our everyday lives, there are lots of ways you can show acts of kindness to mark this year’s Mental Health Awareness Week.
-Use our 10 ways to be kind resource to see the small things you can do to show others and yourself kindness.10 Ways to be Kind
+With the lockdown restrictions beginning to ease, it is still an uncertain time for many people – there are many ways to show acts of kindness to our family, friends, community and ourselves.
+Use our 10 Ways to be Kind resource to see the small things you can do to be kind to all.10 Ways to be Kind

 30 Day Challenge